gmkmanoj/aws_terraform_asg/README.md

 git clone https://github.com/gmkmanoj/aws_terraform_asg.git

+or

+download https://github.com/gmkmanoj/aws_terraform_asg/archive/master.zip and extract to the folder

 cd aws_terraform_asg

-Update AWS secret and access key in variable.tf file and also update other details based on your requirement Here i used t2.micro tier, as-south-1 and default VPC and subnets
+Update AWS secret and access key in variable.tf file and also update other details based on your requirement Here i used t2.micro tier, as-south-1 and default security group, default VPC and subnets.
+  Make sure your security group allowed All source traffic to access port 80.

+Update server_name in nginx_conf.sh file with you domain url.
+  The ELB public DNS url only return default index.html.
+The node js service configured in virutal host so the correct DNS url only return the response from node js.

-Now time to bring up infra and service using terraform
+Now time to bring up the infra and service using terraform

 terraform_asg]# terraform --version            # to Verify the terraform version